Karansingh005/Karansingh005/README.md

 I am a Computer Science and Engineering Undergraduate, currently pursuing from Guru Tegh Bahadur Institute of Technology, New Delhi.
 I love to work with cloud technologies on various platforms such as Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP).
 I love to write articles on Medium and create tech videos on YouTube.

 ## Current Working Roles
-* **Microsoft Student Partner (Beta Level)** - Working since January 2020 to teach and influence about various Micrsoft Technologies to other students, and to enhance their overall skills by conducting seminars, webinars and writing blogs.
+* **Microsoft Learn Student Ambassador (Beta Level)** - Working since January 2020 to teach and influence about various Micrsoft Technologies to other students, and to enhance their overall skills by conducting seminars, webinars and writing blogs.
 * **Samsung Brand Ambassador** - Working since December 2018 to promote Samsung products on various platform.
 Help other users in solving issues and aware them about new features on Samsung Members application platform.